pluginsky/share-qr/README.md

 ## About

-Share selected text or page URL as QR code.
+Share selected text or page URL as QR code

 ##### Main Features